Minds-On-Design-Lab/Giving-Impact-API/readme.md

+# Giving Impact - Stripe Online Fundraising

+Giving Impact™ is designed to build on Stripe to provide you with the tools to create powerful online fundraising solutions.

+Our suite of tools includes a fantastic dashboard for managing your fundraising initiatives and an API that allows your web development partners to create rich landing pages more efficiently.

 We've designed our API to lead to a **refreshingly simple and customizable** experience.
-If you are brand new to Giving Impact, we'd recommend giving our [general introduction docs](/docs/introduction/getting-started) a read.
+If you are brand new to Giving Impact, we'd recommend giving our [general introduction docs](http://givingimpact.com/docs/introduction/getting-started) a read.
 For those ready to get to integrating, please, engage!

 ## API Endpoint